algosup/2023-2024-project-3-virtual-processor-team-3/Management/Project Charter/Project charter.md

 ## Budget

-There's no budget given by the client, nor set.
+There's no budget given by the client, or set.
 This project will rely on the necessary free resources and software that are available to us.
 However, if a budget is necessary for the project, this will be discussed among with the stakeholders.
-Having no budget could be a constraint if we find out that we have to buy any resource or software.
+Having no budget could be a constraint if we find out that we have to buy any resources or software.
 This needs to be taken into account by our team.

-## Risks And Assumptions

 ## Quality Standards